How to Explore Careers

 Zero-Credit Career Exploration Courses

-Graduate students and postdocs at UT Austin are invited to register for free, zero-credit career exploration courses, offered by Texas Career Engagement annually:
+Advanced degree students and scholars at UT Austin are invited to register for free, zero-credit career exploration courses, offered by Texas Career Engagement annually.

 Each course is designed for graduate students and postdocs to explore career options and apply career research strategies in a supportive and motivating group setting.
 Courses meet weekly for lectures, group discussion, and interactive experiential learning.
 All course participants engage in project-based learning.
 As a result of the course, participants will be able to: